The Victorian State Circuit Race Championships are conducted by Victorian State Race Series Inc. on behalf of Motorsport Australia.

 The VMCi is responsible for providing officials - and heaps of them - for the fifth round of the VSCRC at Phillip Island each year.
 If you are a member, think about volunteering for this year's event.
 No experience is necessary; you will be given training and a suitable role.

 Officiating at a race meeting is a good way to get close to some impressive race cars and see some good racing.
 There are a lot of different positions to be filled for a race meeting to function, such as Scrutineers, Flag Marshals, Timekeepers, Communicators and Paddock Marshals.
 Many roles require accreditation, depending on the level of responsibility of the job.
-Details of accreditation can be found at the CAMS website.
+Details of accreditation can be found at the Motorsport Australia website.
 Visit our Event Officials page to learn more about getting involved as a volunteer official.

 The Club greatly benefits from this event, so helping out really helps the VMCi.